 Prince Arthur was Queen Victoria’s favourite son and he pursued a career in the military at a young age.
 While attending the marriage of his niece, Charlotte of Prussia, in February 1878, Arthur met and fell in love with Louise Margaret of Prussia.
 Louise Margaret’s sister, Elisabeth, was marrying Frederick Augustus II, Grand Duke of Oldenburg, in the same ceremony.

 When the engagement was announced, Queen Victoria was less than pleased as she did not consider Louise Margaret a suitable bride for her son as she felt the princess was too plain and her family scandalous.
-Louise Margaret’s parents, Friedrich Carl of Prussia and Marianne of Anhalt, had an unhappy marriage and there were rumours Friedrich Carl had hit his wife hard enough to cause deafness after failing to deliver a son.
+Louise Margaret’s parents had an unhappy marriage and there were rumours Friedrich Carl had hit his wife hard enough to cause deafness after failing to deliver a son.
 The couple were living apart from each other but Queen Victoria did not wish to associate with them.
-However, Queen Victoria changed her opinion when she met Louise Margaret and they would soon develop a close relationship.
+However, the Queen changed her opinion when she met Louise Margaret and they would soon develop a close relationship.

 After the ceremony, the couple signed the register in the Green Drawing Room at Windsor Castle before attending the luncheon.
 Departing the castle in the late afternoon, Arthur and Louise Margaret were cheered by the crowds as they travelled down the processional route to Esher where they made their way to Claremont for the first week of their honeymoon.

 After her marriage, Louise Margaret was styled HRH The Duchess of Connaught and Strathearn and she would spend the next twenty years travelling with her soldier husband.
-The duke and duchess acquired Bagshot Park in Surrey as their country home and used Clarence House as their London residence.
+The duke was said to be devoted to his wife but it didn’t stop him having a longterm liaison with Leonie, Lady Leslie.